-The Multifunction oven may be controlled by the programme (see The Programmer/Clock for details).
+The main ovens may be controlled by the programmer, either on its own or with the other oven (see 'The Programmer/Clock' section for details).
 The programmer must be set to manual before it can be used, or programmed.
-Please check the specification at the front of this handbook to see which oven is your Multifunction oven.
-For more information see page 36 (Your Fanned oven), as this applies to the fanned oven function also.

 Switching on the oven